needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/installation.md

 The sample files are installed into the default location for package samples, in the `Assets\Samples\XR Interaction Toolkit\[version]\` folder.
 You can move these assets to a different location.

+> [!IMPORTANT]
+> There is a known issue when upgrading from an older version of the Starter Assets package sample to a newer version.
+Script references in the Demo Scene for scripts included in the Starter Assets become disconnected when upgrading in-place.
+It is recommended that you delete the `Starter Assets` folder from your `Samples` directory before importing the new Starter Assets sample package.

 For more details about individual samples, refer to the [Samples](samples.md) page.

 <script>